JGLTechnologies/KeyboardSoundPlayer/README.md

         type: text
         default: esc
         description: Press this key 5 times in 2 seconds to close the program
+    port:
+        type: int
+        default: 6238
+        description: The port used to communicate between the gui and the sound player (Don't change unless the default port is causing errors)

 ## keys.json

 You can create a keys.json file to have KeyboardSoundPlayer auto generate mp3 files.
 You can put a YouTube url in the keys.json file, and it will download the audio for you.
 The feature is still experimental.
 See <a href="https://github.com/Nebulizer1213/KeyboardSoundPlayer/blob/master/keys.json">keys.json</a> for an example. example.

 ## Functions

 Functions can be bound to a certain key using the keys.json file.

 Functions: